 Day 6 – Kalamata

-For those continuing onward to 7 days in the Peloponnese, day 7 of this Peloponnese itinerary will take you to the major city of Kalamata, about 2 hours from the Mani peninsula.
+For those continuing onward to 7 days in region, day 6 of this road trip around the Peloponnese will take you to the major city of Kalamata, about 2 hours from the Mani peninsula.

 As the namesake of the world-famous Kalamata olives (you can learn more on this tour) and the second biggest city in the Peloponnese, Kalamata is a great city to get to know city life in Greece further than Athens.